vmray/ms-defender-azure/README.md

 ## Expected Issues With LogicApps
-- Logic App `SubmitDefenderAlertsToVMRay-Beta` runs will fail.
+- Logic App `SubmitDefenderAlertsToVMRay` runs will fail.
 This is a expected behaviour.
 - In Logic App **Consumption Plan**, each API call runs for a maximum of **2 minutes** before retrying the process.
 This is the default behavior for consumption-based Logic Apps.
-Since this Logic App is calling the `VMRayDefenderBeta` function app and the process might take more than 2m to finish, the Logic App will fail.
-But the `VMRayDefenderBeta` function app will do all the work behind and let the customers know once the analyisis is completed
+Since this Logic App is calling the `VMRayDefender` function app and the process might take more than 2m to finish, the Logic App will fail.
+But the `VMRayDefender` function app will do all the work behind and let the customers know once the analyisis is completed

 ![32](Images/32.png)